Who Is Tracee Ellis Ross?

-In 2014, Ross began a new gig as one of the stars of the ABC prime time comedy Black-ish, which became a hit and gave her yet another high-profile role.
-In the show she plays successful physician Dr. Rainbow Johnson opposite Anthony Anderson, who plays her husband "Dre."
-The two are parents of four children in an upper-class African-American family.
+In 2014, Ross began a new gig as one of the stars of the primetime comedy Black-ish, which became a hit and gave her yet another high-profile role.
+In the show, she plays successful physician Dr. Rainbow Johnson opposite Anthony Anderson, who plays her husband Dre.
+The two are parents of four children in an upper-class African American family.
 Laurence Fishburne also stars in the series as Ross's father-in-law.

 Ross has received multiple honors for her role on Black-ish including two NAACP Awards for Outstanding Actress in a Comedy Series in 2015 and 2016.
 In 2016, she was also nominated for a Critics' Choice Television Award and won a Golden Globe Award for Best Performance by an Actress in a Television Series - Musical or Comedy.
 In her Golden Globe acceptance speech, Ross said: “This is for all of the women, women of color and colorful people, whose stories, ideas, thoughts are not always considered worthy, and valid and important.
 But I want you to know that I see you.
 We see you."